sunfounder/pico-2w-kit/docs/source/pyproject/py_led_bar.rst

 |sch_ledbar|

-In this project, each of the 10 LEDs in the LED Bar Graph is connected to the Raspberry Pi Pico 2w.
-The anodes (positive terminals) of the LEDs are connected to GPIO pins GP6 through GP15.
+In this project, each of the 10 LEDs in the LED Bar Graph is connected to the Raspberry Pi Pico 2 W. The anodes (positive terminals) of the LEDs are connected to GPIO pins GP6 through GP15.
 The cathodes (negative terminals) are connected through 220Ω resistors to the GND (ground) pin.